On this page:

 A minimum subdivision area may only be specified in the schedule to the LDRZ or the NRZ.

-Specifying a minimum lot size in the NRZ provides another mechanism to protect existing neighbourhood character for an area categorised as minimal change.
+Specifying a minimum lot size in the NRZ provides another mechanism to limit new housing because of environmental constraints or special characteristics, and when the area is categorised as a minimal change area.

 Any minimum subdivision area specified in the schedule to the LDRZ must be at least: